 Small Business Funding Options

 Business funding comes in a variety of shapes and sizes.
-Learn about the popular types of small business funding, and find out which are the best business loans for you.
+Learn about the popular types of small business funding, and find out which are the best options for you.
 Here's the list of 5 options to fund your small business:

 A line of credit is a lot like a business credit card: A lender approves you for an amount of money that can be drawn on whenever necessary.
 You only pay interest on the funds you take out.
 As you repay the lender, your money is available again without having to reapply for the loan.